In the 20th century, telephone lines represented a vital link to the outside world.

 Established properties are almost always connected to a local phone mast, en route to the spaghetti of cables comprising our telephone network.

 But what happens if you’re building a new property on a brownfield site, or restoring a tumbledown cottage far from the madding crowd?
+We do cover some no landline broadband deals – but they all rely on using someone’s cable somewhere, so even if you aren’t buying it from the ISP, you still have to pay for it.

 Your legal rights